 Many cross-platform libraries have been created in the past.
 One of the concerns when using frameworks, including Flutter, is file size.
 I looked into this.

-If you open the application package and check inside the
+Open the application package and check inside the

-The total is 33.6 MB. hmmm…that’s not small.
+The total is 33.6 MB.
+Hmmm… that’s not small.
 For comparison, let’s look at Swift’s runtime capacity.